pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

 - [Bosca Ceoil](http://distractionware.com/blog/2013/08/bosca-ceoil/) is a simple software from Terry Cavanagh to make musics

 <div data-block="info">
-_Damien_: This is how I met (your mother) the artist [Spintronic](http://spintronic.fr/ticket/listbyartist/1).
+  **Damien**: this is how I met (your mother) the artist [Spintronic](http://spintronic.fr/ticket/listbyartist/1).
 I really loved his music.
 He kindly authorized me to use them in _The Great Paper Adventure_ game.
 </div>

 ## Assets for the tutorial